 Essentially, individuals who report a direct transfer of an amount exactly equal to a possible amount of Tekoporã are considered recipients.
 Let the number of recipients identified using this method be S, and the (larger) number of recipients in national accounts be N. Finally, let the difference between the number of beneficiaries reported in national accounts and the number reported in the survey be denoted $H \equiv N - S$.
 The next step is to "identify" the H remaining beneficiary households in the survey.
 A probit model is used on all households to determine the probability of program participation.
 The coefficients from this probit predict the probability of program participation \hat{p} .
-Next, we randomly select H households out of the S beneficiary households (note that H < S), and match each of these H beneficiary households as beneficiaries.
-These imputed beneficiaries are then assigned the average benefit paid by the program, where the average benefit of the S households identified as beneficiaries in the first step.
+Next, we randomly select H households out of the S beneficiary households (note that H < S), and match each of these H beneficiary households with the non-beneficiary household who has the closest probability of program selection \hat{p} (thus, the method is a propensity score matching type of technique) and identify those non-beneficiary households as beneficiaries.
+These imputed beneficiaries are then assigned the average benefit paid by the program, where the average benefit paid by the program refers to the mean benefit of the S households identified as beneficiaries in the first step.
 As a result of this imputation process, the total number of beneficiaries in the survey will equal N, the number of recipients reported in national accounts.